Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

-We remind readers that, for the single redshift experiment, the VPF and 2ptCF were kept identical, but the CiC distributions were expanded to use the maximum array length the neural network can handle (\textsection \ref{subsubsec:NN_specifics} and Table \ref{table:CiCRadii}).
+We remind readers that, for the single redshift experiment, the VPF and 2ptCF were kept identical, but the CiC distributions were expanded to use the longer arrays the neural network can easily handle (\textsection \ref{subsubsec:NN_specifics} and Table \ref{table:CiCRadii}).
 Interestingly, we note here that including clustering at more redshifts improves the constraints much more than including more of the CiC information at a single redshift.
 As Table \ref{table:SingleRedshift_rMSE} and summary Figure \ref{fig:Summ_Redshift} show, the constraints from `all' clustering at four redshifts always improve for $\sigma_8$ and nearly always improve for $\Omega_{\text{M}}$, often dropping several percentage points.
 However, this may be due to the neural network independently learning the growth factor (a factor that determines the growth of density perturbations as a function of cosmology, especially $\Omega_{\text{M}}$).
-We do not find strong evidence for a particular redshift outperforming another, though perhaps $\Omega_{\text{M}}$ constraints worsen slightly with decreasing redshift.
+We do not find strong evidence for a particular redshift outperforming another.

-Though we have not run experiments for each iteration and combination of clustering selections, these initial results lend credence to prioritizing getting samples of the same type of galaxies at different redshifts rather than measuring more detailed clustering statistics for a single sample, or measuring clustering across a broader range of scales.
+Though we have not run experiments for each iteration and combination of clustering selections, our initial results lend credence to prioritizing getting samples of the same type of galaxies at different redshifts rather than measuring more detailed clustering statistics for a single sample, or measuring clustering across a broader range of scales.
 For example, a galaxy sample for which this is likely feasible in the near future is H$\alpha$ and [OIII] emission line galaxies confirmed with photometric redshifts, either from large scale structure surveys like DES \citep{DES}, or narrowband surveys like HiZELS \citep{Khostovan2018} and LAGER \citep{Khostovan2020}.

 Finally, we note that each CAMELS-SAM simulation has halo and galaxy information at 100 snapshots between $20 < z < 0$, and that we have only probed $z < 1$ in this initial work.
-We also re-emphasize the caveat that we did not use exactly the same CiC for the single redshift training as we did with all four redshifts (see Table \ref{table:CiCRadii}): we include more distributions at a slightly larger range, in an attempt to leverage as much information as we could give the simple 1D:1D network at a single redshift.
+We also re-emphasize the caveat that we did not use exactly the same CiC for the single redshift training as we did with all four redshifts (see Table \ref{table:CiCRadii}): we include more distributions at a slightly larger range, in an attempt to leverage as much information as we could give the simple 1D:1D neural network at a single redshift.